-1. Name of bidding entity, official address, Tract Number.
+1. Name of bidding entity, official address, Tract Number as presented in Exhibit B.

 2. Use large boldface type-style, such as Times New Roman Bold - 12 pt.

 3. A statement must be included on the bid form acknowledging that the bidder(s) understand that they are legally required to comply with all applicable regulations.